-The designations and material used in this publication do not imply the expression of any opinion whatsoever on the part of UNEP/MAP, Plan Bleu or contributing organizations concerning the legal status of any country, territory, city area or its authorities, or concerning delimitation of its frontiers or boundaries.
-The views expressed in this publication do not necessarily reflect the views of UNEP/MAP, Plan Bleu or contributing organizations.
+The designations employed and the presentation of material in this document do not imply the expression of any opinion on the part of Plan Bleu or UNEP/MAP concerning the legal status of any State, territory, city or area, or of its authorities, or concerning the delimitation of their frontiers or limits.

+The analysis and conclusions expressed in this report are those of its authors and do not necessarily reflect the views of Plan Bleu and UNEP/ MAP.